pesto-students/sector17-N2-theta/README.md

 ## Features

-- **Authentication** - Authentication using Facebook, Google.One user, one account
+- **Authentication** - Authentication using Facebook, Google One user, one account
-- **Search** - Help users to search shops, products, categoriesetc
+- **Search** - Help users to search shops, products, categories etc.
-- **Filters** - Filter products according Price, size, brandetc
+- **Filters** - Filter products according Price, size, brand etc.
 - **Cart** - Bag to put all items you are willing to purchase
 - **Guest Checkout** - No strings attached
 - **Payment Method** - Pay using different payment methods